duarteocarmo/interactive-dashboard-post/posts/part-1.md

 Reddit is a tremendous source of information, and there are a million ways to get access to it.

-My favorite?
+Tweet at me if you have questionsMy favorite?
 A small API called pushshift, to which the [documentation is right here](https://github.com/pushshift/api).

 Let's say you wanted the most recent comments mentioning the word "python".
 In python, you could use requests to get a json version of the data: